-- A joint doctoral research programme requires a single thesis to be submitted to the home / lead institution.
-The process for thesis submission should be agreed by all partners as part of the institutional level contract. - Any thesis submitted to the University of Manchester adhere to the Presentation of Theses policy.
+- A dual doctoral research programme requires the same single thesis to be submitted to both institutions.
+The process for thesis submission should be agreed by both partners as part of the institutional level collaborative agreement / proposal. - Any thesis submitted to the University of Manchester adhere to the Presentation of Theses policy.